 To help your team move quickly and focus on the most impactful work, we shared our vision for the future of Asana last year.
 In the fall, we introduced Portfolios in Asana Business as the next step towards our vision.
 And today we’re excited to bring you another step closer with the launch of Workload.

-Workload gives you a centralized view of your team’s capacity, making it easier to plan and rebalance work so that no one is overworked (or underworked) and to ensure that your most important projects and initiatives are completed on time.
+Workload gives you a centralized view of your team’s capacity, making it easier to create a resource management plan and rebalance work so that no one is overworked (or underworked) and to ensure that your most important projects and initiatives are completed on time.
 With Workload, you never lose sight of your most valuable resource: your team members.

 Get visibility into your team’s workload